 Giving wine and Prosphora is how the Orthodox Church traditionally performs the Holy Communion Mystery.
-Prosphora is the name of the bread that is baked just for communion (and it is also the Greek word meaning that "something is offered".)
-In order to complete the Prosphora for the Liturgy, seals or stamps are needed.
-The symbolic image of Christ's body offered to the people is called prosphora, an act which happened for the first time during the Last Supper.
+Prosphora is the name of the bread that is baked specifically for communion (and it is also the Greek word meaning "offering".)
+To complete the prosphora for the Liturgy, seals or stamps are needed.
+The symbolic image of Christ's body offered to the people is called prosphora, an act that first occurred during the Last Supper.

 Your Wishlist is empty.